LokiSparken/Computer-Graphics-Notes/README.md

   * Rendering algorithm comparator？？？
 * Debugger
   * Rendering Statistics：Resolution、Render Time、FPS、Batches、Saved by batching、Tris & Verts……
-  * Frame Debugger：Pixel Tracer、Events List、DC with results……
+  * Frame Debugger：Pixel Tracer（a pixel picker and show some intermediate rendering data about this pixel?）、Events List、DC with results……

 > # To Be Continued...